-Yes And My problem with the concept of “Yes And” is that it’s tailored for how to respond.
+My problem with the concept of “Yes And” is that it’s tailored for how to respond.
 Improvisers first need something to say yes to, yet this second step is often the first rule you learn.
 Giving this as the be-all/end-all number-one rule of improv leads to boring scenes that go nowhere or obnoxious scenes that go straight to insanity.

 This rule also leads to beginners who literally say “yes” to everything, no matter how awkward.
 They then become experts who follow in any and every direction that happens, instead of picking a track and staying on it.

 “Yes And” leads to scenes that are all beginnings, with no middles or ends.

 Players need to agree upon the facts of a scene, because improv doesn’t use props or costumes or sets to convey information.
 Hesitation and resistance can stall an improv scene, so players should be willing, but that’s a different concern.

 However, the concept of agreement can be confusing and lead to characters that only ever say yes to things and a backlash against anything other than an explicit “yes” in a scene.

 - Improvisers can accept the fact that there’s a table in the room, but decide whether or not their character agrees that it’s pretty.

 - Improvisers can accept the fact that their partner’s character wants to rob a bank or go to a movie, but decide whether or not their character agrees that it’s a good idea.

 This rule sucks, and it’s often one of the first taught.
 In life, people ask questions.
 Theatre is a reproduction of life.
 Similarly, life involves strangers, teachers, and transactions (also outlawed), no matter how tricky it can be to do a scene with them.